conda-forge/cuquantum-feedstock/README.md

   - cuStateVec: a high-performance library for state vector computations
   - cuTensorNet: a high-performance library for tensor network computations

+Additionally, NVIDIA cuQuantum Python provides Python bindings and high-level object-oriented models for accessing the full functionalities of NVIDIA cuQuantum SDK from Python.

-License Agreements:- The packages are governed by the NVIDIA cuQuantum Software License Agreement (EULA).
+The packages cuquantum, custatevec, and cutensornet are governed by the NVIDIA cuQuantum Software License Agreement (EULA).
 By downloading and using the packages, you accept the terms and conditions of the NVIDIA cuQuantum EULA - https://docs.nvidia.com/cuda/cuquantum/license.html